SnowConvert: Function References for Teradata¶

 PERIOD

-The period column that is used in the expand on.
+The period column used for expansion.

 Returns¶